revbayes/revbayes.github.io/tutorials/clocks/simple.md

 This makes it clear that more complex (parameter-rich) models are penalized by virtue of the associated prior: each additional parameter entails integration of the likelihood over the corresponding prior density.
-If you refer back to equation [BFeq1], you can see that, with very little algebra, the ratio of marginal likelihoods is equal to the Bayes factor:
+If you refer back to equation \eqref{eq:one}, you can see that, with very little algebra, the ratio of marginal likelihoods is equal to the Bayes factor: